deficollective/defiscan/src/content/protocols/pendle.md

 #### PENDLE emissions to LPs

 The `PendleVotingControllerUpg` contract manages the gauge voting system that determines PENDLE incentive distribution across pools.
 The _Pendle Team_ can completely upgrade this contract, or add and remove pools from receiving votes without timelock.
-A pool that has received votes but is removed before the epoch is finalized and broadcasted looses all promised PENDLE allocation (_loss of unclaimed yield_).
+A pool that has received votes but is removed before the epoch is finalized and voting results are broadcasted looses all promised PENDLE allocation (_loss of unclaimed yield_).

 The `PendleGaugeControllerMainchainUpg` contract distributes PENDLE tokens pro rata as incentive for LPs to the markets on every market state change.
 The _Pendle Team_ can withdraw the PENDLE tokens from the `PendleGaugeControllerMainchainUpg` contract at any moment.
 As a consequence, the PENDLE tokens are not further distributed to the markets based on the voting they received.
 Already distributed PENDLE tokens cannot be withdrawn from the market contract, but future PENDLE incentives are less than expected.